If you have a child who is in pain, good nutrition can play a positive role for conditions that involve inflammation.

 Why is this important?
 At a very basic level, if your child is dealing with an illness of some kind, they already have challenges.
 The last thing a parent would want is to give them additional challenges to deal with.
 Good nutrition – good fuel – gives your child a chance to face their challenges from a solid footing, and doesn’t have them fighting on additional fronts.

-If you are already paying careful attention to a healthy diet, great.
-However, if you are on a low-fat diet, I’d like to suggest you look into the question of what constitutes good nutrition more deeply.
+If you or your child is on a low-fat diet, I’d like to suggest you look into the question of what constitutes good nutrition more deeply.

-This is a difficult topic to understand, as there are so many messages pushing us towards low-fat thinking.
+This is a difficult topic.
+There are so many messages pushing us towards low-fat thinking.
+There are industries worth billions of dollars that depend on the low-fat message.
 It would be easiest to take the mainstream view for granted, and assume the advice our public agencies give us about good nutrition is good advice.
-Right now, I think there is scientific evidence that suggests we owe it to our children to look very carefully at this matter indeed.
+But there is scientific evidence that suggests we owe it to our children to look very carefully at this matter indeed.
+Perhaps you will stay with the low-fat story after you have reviewed the evidence.

 Good nutrition is of course a far broader topic than the question of the role of fat in someone’s diet.
 And nutrition only one factor in the overall puzzle of good health.
 To complicate things further, when it comes to nutrition some factors apply to everyone while other factors relate solely to the individual.